Are Serengeti Rubies Real Rubies?

 Cape Rubies, River Rubies, and Serengeti Rubies: Beware of Gems With Two Names

 Based on your description of their color, these so-called Serengeti rubies may not be rubies.
-In the strictest gemological terms (and to the unaided eye), rubies are red.
-Only a competent professional gemologist can identify and appraise your gemstones.
+In the strictest gemological terms (and to the unaided eye), ruby is gem-quality red corundum.
+Only a competent professional gemologist can identify and appraise your rubies.